saurabh2804/pioinfo/readme.md

 # For Training Purpose Only
 We will try and complete most of these workflows
 This is being added to demonstrate commit without staging
+## Git merge
+Making changes in the branch feature/addition
 # Important note

 As of September 2023, sgkit used in Chapter 6 has a bug.
 If you use Chapter 6, `pip install` this: